spheromak/helpers-search-cookbook/README.md

-# earch-helper cookbook
+# helpers-search cookbook
 This recipe brings in a `Helpers::Search` module that adds/wrapps chefs search function.

 # Usage
-Include this recipe in your run_list, and `Chef::Recipe` namespace will get these methods.
+Include this recipe in your run_list, and mix into any class you wnat the methods in.
+* `helpers-search::mix_recipe` recipe is provde to mix into Chef::Recipe automatically.

 you can Open up and mix these methods in other namespaces if needed